Breast Implants in Plano, TX

 While there is no evidence that breast implants cause breast cancer, they may change the way mammography is done to detect cancer.
 When you request a routine mammogram, be sure to go to a radiology center where technicians are experienced in the special techniques required to get a reliable x-ray of a breast with an implant.
 Additional views will be required.
 Ultrasound examinations may be of benefit in some women with implants to detect breast lumps or to evaluate the implant.

-While the majority of women do not experience these complications, you should discuss each of them with Dr. Wilcox to make sure you understand the risks of breast augmentation.
+While the majority of women do not experience these complications, you should discuss each of them with our board certified plastic surgeons to make sure you understand the risks of breast augmentation.

 During your consultation, you will discuss the details of breast augmentation in Plano, Texas with our plastic surgeon who will answer any questions you may have.